Natal teeth are teeth that are already present at birth. They are different from neonatal teeth, which grow in during

 When to Contact a Medical Professional

-Call your doctor if an infant with natal teeth develops a sore tongue or mouth, or other symptoms.
+Call your health care provider if an infant with natal teeth develops a sore tongue or mouth, or other symptoms.

 What to Expect at Your Office Visit

-Natal teeth are most often discovered by the health care provider shortly after birth.
+Natal teeth are most often discovered by the provider shortly after birth.

 Dental x-rays may be done in some cases.
 If there are signs of another condition that may be linked with natal teeth, exams and testing for that condition will be done.